jedisct1/libsodium-doc/installation/README.md

 Visual Studio solutions can be then found in the `builds/msvc` directory.

-In order to compile with MingW, run either `./dist-build/msys2-win32.sh` or `./dist-build/msys2-win64.sh` for Win32 or x64 targets.
+In order to compile with MinGW, run either `./dist-build/msys2-win32.sh` or `./dist-build/msys2-win64.sh` for Win32 or x64 targets.

 Alternatively, you can build and install libsodium using [vcpkg](https://github.com/microsoft/vcpkg/) dependency manager: